-FTIR spectrometry shows promising results when comparing the new grease hydroxides, oxidation, and additive performance to that of the turbine grease samples.
+FTIR Spectrometry shows promising results when comparing the new grease hydroxides, oxidation and additive performance to that of the turbine grease samples.
+For hydroxides, a percent change greater than 15% indicates a significant change with the hydroxides coming from the environment or the grease composition itself.